jyothisable/CIB-chatboat-tester/Readme.md

 ## Acknowledgments
 This was a late night one day project I did for testing couple of (I mean a huge list of) prompts I wanted to test and see if AI powered chatbot in the internet banking website is working properly or not.

+Please note that this may not properly working in future if XPath or CSS selector gets changed in the website, but logic should work.

 Feel free to fork and reach out for support if needed.

-Please note that this may not properly working in future if XPath or CSS selector gets changed.